Gay Marriage (Rauch book): Gay press

 Gay Marriage received positive reviews from Teresa DeCrescenzo in Lesbian News, Edward Olivera in the Lambda Book Report, and the Washington Blade; and a negative review from E. J. Graff in Out.
 DeCrescenzo reviewed Gay Marriage alongside Davina Kotulski's Why You Should Give a Damn About Gay Marriage and Moats' Civil Wars, calling Rauch's book "by far the best of the lot".
 She wrote that Gay Marriage "turns opponents' own conservative arguments on them".
 Olivera praised the book as "a carefully reasoned polemic".
 He agreed with Rauch that the recognition of same-sex marriage in the United States should proceed on a state-by-state basis.
 A reviewer for the Washington Blade described Gay Marriage as a "deft and nimble work", written in a "breezy, detailed yet uncluttered style".
 The reviewer suggested that Rauch had overlooked the question of marriage portability: whether one state should recognise same-sex marriages contracted in another.
-Graff accused Rauch of misrepresenting her own book on marriage, What Is Marriage For?.
-She criticised the argument that same-sex marriage would "domesticate" gay men.
+Graff accused Rauch of misrepresenting her own book on marriage, What Is Marriage For?
+She criticized the argument that same-sex marriage would "domesticate" gay men.